lsst-sqre/ltd-dasher/README.rst

 The basic deployment is::

    cd kubernetes
-   kubectl create -f dasher-service.yaml kubectl create -f dasher-deployment.yaml
+   kubectl apply -f dasher-service.yaml kubectl apply -f dasher-deployment.yaml

 Through the ``dasher`` service, the application is available in the cluster at::